sthenusan/Machine-Learning-Project/README.md

 'id', 'amount_tsh', 'gps_height', 'longitude', 'latitude', 'num_private', 'region_code', 'district_code', 'population', 'construction_year' are numeric values others are categorical values.

 * The train data set is labeled as functional - 32259, non functional - 22824 and functional needs repair - 4317.
 So Given data has highly imbalanced target values.
-* It means that we can start to estimate the 54.31% probability that any one pump in this database will work fine (that is, it is *functional*).This will be used to make future predictions.
+* It means that I can start to estimate the 54.31% probability that any one pump in this database will work fine (that is, it is *functional*).This will be used to make future predictions.

 * Due to the discrete nature of the target variable, a supervised classification technique must be used, which can be performed after data preprocessing and feature engineering.